goran-mahovlic/had2019-playground/projects/bootloader/README.md

-Winbond W25Q128JV has OTP (one-time programmable) status-2 register which comes by factory default in the state suitable for this bootloader, but if its "STATUS REGISTER LOCK" bit is written 1, then depending on other status registers, the chip may be left a in state not suitable for the bootloader or permanently read-only.
+Winbond W25Q128JV has OTP (one-time programmable) status-2 register which comes by factory default in the state suitable for this bootloader, but if its CMP (Complement Protect) or SRL (STATUS REGISTER LOCK) bit is written 1, then depending on other status registers, the chip may be left a in state not suitable for write protection, for the bootloader or permanently read-only.

     >>> import ecp5wp
     FPGA JTAG IDCODE 0x81113043